JaroslavHavrda/Cpp-thoughts/no_inheritance_from_std.md

 and there is no way to define `operator++` to satify this property.
 So both operations are purely technical and do not model any special kind of vector.

 Lets move on to `countdown_to_zero`.
 To `countdown_to_zero` from `t`, initialize vector `result` with `t` then while `t` is true push `t` into result and decrement `t`.
-The value of `countdown_to_zero` will be the size of result.
+The value of `countdown_to_zero` will be the size of `result`.

 My spider sense is tingling again.
 I do not know what type should `t` be.
-Ok, I konw that ints are implicitly convertible to bool, but this really is a technicality.
+Ok, I konw that integers are implicitly convertible to booleans, but this really is a technicality.
 In mathematics there is really no reason that some number should be true or false.
 If the intention was to test if `t` is not zero, I would prefer
 ```C++
 for (; t !=0; t--)
 ```

 Now even the small change from condition `t` to condition `t != 0` makes a difference.
-Now there is no need to have ocnversion from `Inheritance` to
+Now there is no need to treat `Inheritance` as boolean.
-`bool`.
 Not having implicit conversion from `Inheritance` to bool will break the chain of implicit conversions from `Inheritance` to `int` and the line
 ```C++
 result.push_back(t)
 ```